uplinkhq/docs/blog/2022/12-08-ipas-apis-freelancer-meetup-winter-celebration/index.md

 - meetup
 ---

-Last week ,we had the please to host our last IPAs & APIs Freelancer Meetup for the year! 🥳 🍻
+Last week, we had the please to host our last IPAs & APIs Freelancer Meetup for the year! 🥳 🍻

 The location was our tried and trusted bar [Straßenbräu](https://strassenbraeu.de/), which we've been to a few times before, and it turned out to be a great evening with many old and new faces!